18F/health-tracking-course/collections/_rubric/id-high-3a.md

 ### Roadmap

 In this lesson, we're going to be talking about data, moving it from point A to point B, preserving it as software is updated, and how to keep it safe.
-If you're engaging with this material on a one-lesson-per-week timeframe, this is a two-week (4h) lesson, because of the amount of material and thinking we're going to ask you to do.

-{% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" %}

-# Bits and Bytes (20m, solo)

-The first part of this lesson really is about databases.
+This lesson has a lot of detail in it.
 We're going to start at the bottom (with zeros and ones) and build up to how this information is organized and moved around.

 On one hand, this might be *too* much detail.
 On the other hand, the details provide some rich context that will help you better understand what states and vendors mean when they're talking about databases... and, more importantly, some of the critical challenges that states and vendors **must** be paying attention to if we want robust, manageable software systems that can be maintained for years/decades.

+While it is true you do not need to become an expert in databases to be a State Officer, M.D., it is also true that you need to be able to ask hard questions about these technologies if you're going to help hold states and vendors accountable for producing robust systems that can withstand the test of time.
+So good luck, dig in, ask questions, and remember that this stuff takes time and practice to master.
+Onward!

+{% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" %}

+# Bits and Bytes (20m, solo)

+This lesson starts with details, and builds up to big picture.
+By starting with zeros and ones, the goal is to give you a bit of background and context for the *size* of data.
+This way, if someone says "oh, we can't move that database... it contains *gigabytes* of data," then you'll know to call BS.
+Why?
+Because you'll know that gigabytes are *not* a lot of data.

 {% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" highlight="Bits and Bytes" %}

 Let's start start with some numbers and arithmetic.
 If you work with federal budgeting process, you *absolutely* got this.
+Most everything here is going to be multiplications by 1000.

 * A **bit** is either a zero or a one.
 * A **byte** is 8 bits.
 So, eight zeros or eight ones (or some combination).
 * A **kilo**byte (or KB) is, therefore, 1000 bytes.
 (We have a prefix table below.)
-* A **mega**byte (MB) is one million bytes.
+* A **mega**byte (MB) is one million bytes, or 1000 KB.
 * A **giga**byte (GB) is one billion bytes, or 1000 MB.
 * A **tera**byte (TB) is 1000 GB.
+Its oodles of bytes.
-* A **peta**byte (PB) is 1000 TB, or one million gigabytes.
+* A **peta**byte (PB) is 1000 TB, or one million gigabytes, or oodles and oodles of bytes.
 * An **exa**byte is 1000 PB, or one million terabytes.
+Bytes just don't factor into it.

 ### In a Table